GRID: Scaling Task-Agnostic Inference in Continual Prompt Tuning: Introduction

-\item We propose \textbf{GRID (Gradient-based prompt selection with Representative samples selection, task Identification, and Decoding)}, a unified framework with two core components. \begin{itemize} \item A \textit{task-aware decoding} mechanism that leverages representative inputs and constrained decoding to ensure label consistency and improve backward knowledge retention (BWT) without needing task IDs. \item A \textit{gradient-based prompt selection} mechanism that dynamically evaluates the usefulness of prompts and merges less informative ones, reducing storage by \textbf{66.7\%} while maintaining performance. \end{itemize}
+\item We introduce \textbf{GRID} (Figure \ref{fig:main}), a bounded-memory framework for task-agnostic prompt-based continual learning that addresses the above limitations through two key components: (i) a decoding mechanism that leverages representative inputs and output-space-aware decoding to control the output space of pre-trained LLMs, thereby ensuring label consistency and improving backward transfer (BWT) without relying on task IDs for prompt selection; and (ii) a gradient-guided prompt selection strategy that dynamically evaluates prompt usefulness and merges less informative prompts, significantly reducing memory usage while maintaining both forward and backward transfer performance. \end{list}

-\item We conduct extensive experiments on encoder-decoder models (T5 and Flan-T5) across short, long, and negative transfer sequences.
-GRID achieves up to \textbf{54\% BWT improvement}, \textbf{reduces number of forgotten tasks by 80\%}, and matches or outperforms state-of-the-art baselines such as ProgPrompt, and SHLPT, under realistic task-agnostic settings.